Disorder-enhanced effective masses and deviations from Matthiessen's rule in PdCoO$_2$ thin films: Experimental Results

-In Fig.~\ref{DCResistivity}(a), the dc resistivity for the films is shown alongside the resistivity of a bulk crystal from a recent study by \citeauthor{Li2019}.
+In Fig.~\ref{DCResistivity}(a), the dc resistivity for the films is shown alongside the resistivity of a high quality bulk crystal \cite{li_situ_2019}.
 By decreasing the thickness of the film, the residual resistivity increases; the films also demonstrate an increase in magnitude of temperature dependent component of the resistivity.
-As a function of thickness, the films demonstrate a positive deviation from Matthiessen's rule (DMR) seen as a systematic increase in the temperature dependent component of resistivity as a function of increasing disorder.
+At low temperatures, the mobility is measured to be As a function of thickness, the films demonstrate a positive deviation from Matthiessen's rule (DMR) seen as a systematic increase in the temperature dependent component of resistivity as a function of increasing disorder.
 This trend is more clearly seen in Fig.~\ref{DCResistivity}(b) where only the temperature dependent part of the resistivity $\Delta\rho(T) = \rho(T) - \rho_0$ is shown for all films.

 Naively, one would expect that if Matthiessen's rule was obeyed, the temperature dependence of the resistivity should be independent of the residual resistivity.
-In the simplest picture of Matthiessens' rule, scattering channels are additive and that the temperature dependent inelastic scattering (electron-phonon, umklapp electron-electron, etc.) should contribute independently of elastic scattering from disorder.
+In the simplest picture of Matthiessens' rule, scattering channels are additive and that the temperature dependent inelastic scattering (electron-phonon, Umklapp electron-electron, etc.) should contribute independently of elastic scattering from disorder.
 However, it is clear from Fig.~\ref{DCResistivity}(b) that the temperature dependent part of the dc resistivity for the thin films demonstrates clear changes in the high temperature slope.
 This indicates that the various contributions to the resistivity are not fully independent of each other.
-While DMR is expected to be present in all materials due to the anisotropy of relaxation times for phonon and impurity scattering \cite{Dugdale1967,Bass1972}, the size of the deviations are typically small as compared to $\rho(T)$ or $\rho_{imp}$.
-However, the magnitude of DMR observed in these PdCoO$_2$ thin films is significantly larger (3 $\mu\Omega$ cm at $T = 300$ K) than what has been seen by controlled electron irradiation ($< 0.5 \mu\Omega$cm at $T = 300$ K) in single crystals of PdCoO$_2$ and PtCoO2 \cite{Sunko2020}.
+While DMR is expected to be present in all materials due to the anisotropy of relaxation times for phonon and impurity scattering \cite{dugdale_mathiessens_1967,bass_deviations_1972}, the size of the deviations are typically small as compared to $\rho(T)$ or $\rho_{imp}$.
+However, the magnitude of DMR observed in these PdCoO$_2$ thin films is significantly larger (3 $\mu\Omega$ cm at $T = 300$ K) than what has been seen by controlled electron irradiation ($< 0.5 \,\mu\Omega \,$cm at $T = 300$ K) in single crystals of PdCoO$_2$ and PtCoO2 \cite{sunko_controlled_2020}.

 In Fig.~\ref{sigma_all} we present the real and imaginary parts of the THz conductivity for all films studied.
 The scattering rate $\Gamma = 1/2\pi\tau$, which defines the frequency at which the real and imaginary parts of the conductivity intersect in the Drude model, is clearly visible within our spectral range upon cooling and for the cleaner samples the scattering rate moves to frequencies below our spectral range at the lowest temperatures.
 For high temperatures where $\omega \ll \Gamma $ is satisfied, the complex conductivity is observed to be largely frequency independent.
 At the lowest temperatures where $\omega \gg \Gamma$, we observe the sharp increase of the real and imaginary parts of the conductivity as the frequency decreases.
 The sharpness of the Drude peak observed at the lowest temperatures are indicative of the large mean free paths of our PdCoO$_2$ thin films.